mbheinen/bpa-ipf-tsp/docs/basic/tsp.rst

 *******
 ``tsp``
 *******
-The ``tsp`` program provides an effective tool for performing the dynamic simulation of a power system when disturbed from its steady-state condition under various perturbations.
+The ``tsp`` program performs dynamic (e.g. generator rotor angle, governor output, power system stabilizer output, etc.) simulation of a power system when disturbed from its steady-state condition under various perturbations such as three phase faults, line to line faults, line to ground faults, loss of generation, etc.

 History
 =======